enfiskutensykkel/prime-finding-algorithms/README.md

 # Comparison of prime number finding algorithms
-I recently came across a YouTube video[^1] by [b001](https://www.youtube.com/@b001) explaining a prime number finding algorithm by Edsger W. Dijkstra.
-This algorithm is a trade-off between the
-[trial by division](https://en.wikipedia.org/wiki/Trial_division) approach and the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), with regard to memory consumption and run-time.
+I recently came across a YouTube video[^1] explaining a prime number finding algorithm by Edsger W. Dijkstra.
+This algorithm is a trade-off between the [trial by division](https://en.wikipedia.org/wiki/Trial_division) approach and the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), with regard to memory consumption and run-time.
 However, after implementing the